-Several tasks are performed by FPGA.
-Firstly FPGA prepares sampling clock for AD-Cdual01A modules this task is separate block in FPGA and runs asynchronously to other logic.
-Second block is SPI configuration module, which sends configuration words to ADC modules after opening of Xillybus interface file.
-Third block is main module, which resolve ADC - PC communication itself.
-Last block is activated after ADC configuration.
+Several tasks in our design are performed by FPGA.
+Firstly, FPGA prepares a sampling clock for ADCdual01A modules this task is separate block in FPGA and runs asynchronously compared to other logical circuits.
+The second block is a SPI configuration module, which sends the content of configuration registers to the ADC modules after opening of Xillybus interface file.
+The third block represents the main module which resolves ADC - PC communication itself.
+The last block is activated after ADC configuration.

-Communication over PCIe is managed by proprietary IP Core and Xillybus driver, which tranfers data from FPGA registers to host PC.
-Data appears in system device file /dev/xillybus\data2\r on host computer.
-Binary data which appears in this file after opening are described in table 2.3.
+Communication over PCIe is managed by proprietary IP Core and Xillybus driver, which transfers data from FPGA registers to host PC.
+Data appear in system device file named /dev/xillybus_data2_r on the host computer.
+Binary data which appear in this file after its opening are described in the table below 2.6.

-1601 oit packet Data name FRAME ADCI I CH1 ADC 1 CH2 ADC 2 CH1 ADC 2 CH2 Data type uint32 1nt16 int16 int16 int16 int16 int16 int16 int16 Cantentus-ir nt sarasignal t1 $t{1+1}$ t1 $t{1+1}$ t1 $t{1+1}$ t1 $t{1+1}$
+160bit packet Data name FRAME ADCI 1 CH2 2 CH1 2 CH2 Data type uint32 int16 int16 int16 int16 int16 int16 int16 int16 Content saw signal t1 t{1+1} t1 t{1+1} t1 t{1+1} t1 t{1+1}